onsi/migration-proposal/README.md

 ### Handling failed migrations

 If a migration fails mid-way we need to be able to idempotently rerun the migration.
 This requires encoding the version of each individual model entry in the database.

+### Key Layout

+We've gone back and forth on this.
+With the presence of the `/version` key there is no need, in principal, to retain the `/v1` root key node.

+However, retaining the `/vN` root key node and choosing *not* to delete it until the *end* of a migration allows us to handle migration failures without having rollbacks as older version of the BBS can continue to operate on the older `/vN` root node.

+## Encrypting the Database

+The existing stories cover encrypting/decrypting the database quite clearly.
+To summarize:

+- The BBS server can use any number of named decryption keys and a single named encryption key.
+- Each record is encoded with the name of the relevant encryption/decryption key.
+- To roll out a new encryption key we perform a rolling deploy.
+Upon success, we invoke an errand that then (re)encrypts the database.

 ## Versioning APIs and Clients